 Don't be fooled into thinking this is another gimmicky kitchen gadget – this set of bamboo toaster tongs is a genius way of avoiding burnt fingertips when retrieving toast from piping hot toasters.
 Particularly handy with larger appliances where pieces of bread may get lost inside, you will soon come to wonder why you didn't already have this fun and inexpensive kitchen accessory.

 What's your most valued piece of brunch equipment?
 Share your thoughts with us below...

-This review was last updated in August 2017.
-If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at firstname.lastname@example.org.
+This review was last updated in March 2019.
+If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.